feint1980/Proton_speedhack/README.md

 Please don't try to use this on any online-game.

 Why this fork ?
-Since LtSquigs hasn't create the version proton-9 yet, which is required to run Black Myth Wukong, I decided to do it myself.
+Since LtSquigs hasn't create the version proton-9 yet, which is required to run Black Myth Wukong

 If you are not a programmer, just want to download the speedhack, here is the release link : https://github.com/feint1980/Proton_speedhack/releases